 Below are some of the effects of sun damage:

 It is important to known that sun damage to the skin may not be visible until many years after the first damage occurred.
 Therefore, it’s important you know your own skin so that you can identify any possible case of sun damage and take it to the doctor as early as possible.
-If sun screen is spilt on carpeting, just blot up with damp cloth, if it leaves a stain, visit www.carpetcleaninginlondon.org/ for tips on how to remove them without calling in a cleaning contractor.
+If sun screen is spilt on carpeting, just blot up with damp cloth, if it leaves a stain, you can call Masterclean professional carpet cleaning specialist, for tips on how to remove them without calling in a cleaning contractor.
 Visit their website www.carpetcleaningstreatham.com